merakigenart/meraki-js-sdk/README.md

 ### The `ScriptTraits` class

 Your script must define all possible trait names and values that may exist within a generated image.
 This should be defined as a separate class named `ScriptTraits` that does not extend any other class.
-Each feature name should be a method, should be **singluar** and not plural, and its return value should always be an array of all possible values for that feature.
+Each feature name should be a method, should be **singular** and not plural, and its return value should always be an array of all possible values for that feature.

 The package you submit for review should contain a `ScriptTraits.js` file that exports a `ScriptTraits` class as a named export (ESM).